zu213/zu213/README.md

 ## Product Developer | Web & Native Apps | Interested in Graphics and UX

-I’m a product developer with a focus on building seamless web and native applications.
-With a strong foundation in modern technologies, I love transforming ideas into intuitive, functional, and beautiful digital products.

 - Currently learning: AWS, C++,
 - Technologies & Tools:
     - **Frontend:** JavaScript (React, Vue.js, Angular), HTML, CSS, SASS, Tailwind CSS